North Carolina governor candidate Mark Robinson sues CNN over report about posts on porn site

 By GARY D. ROBERTSON Associated Press

 RALEIGH, N.C.
-(AP) — North Carolina Lt.
-Gov. Mark Robinson, a Republican, sued CNN on Tuesday over its recent report that he made explicit racial and sexual posts on a pornography website’s message board, calling the reporting reckless and defamatory.
+(AP) — North Carolina Republican Lt.
+Gov. Mark Robinson sued CNN on Tuesday over its recent report that he made explicit racial and sexual posts on a pornography website’s message board, calling the reporting reckless and defamatory.

 The lawsuit, filed in Wake County Superior Court, comes less than four weeks after a report that led many fellow GOP elected officials and candidates, including presidential nominee Donald Trump, to distance themselves from Robinson’s gubernatorial campaign.